MrISH/securetrading/README.md

 </requestblock>
 ```

+#### SiteSecurity

+Helper class for sitesecurity value calculation.
+More details in [STPP-Payment-Pages-Setup-Guide-V2](http://www.securetrading.com/files/documentation/STPP-Payment-Pages-Setup-Guide-V2.pdf) chapter 6.

+Methods:
+ * hash(fields) - calculates SHA256 hash from fields.
+List of fields you can check in doc above.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.